-Fair or not, and the oracle-dependent nature of the problem notwithstanding, Simon's algorithm is what inspired Peter Shor to realize that if he substituted $QFT_n$ for Deutsch-Jozsa and Simon's use of $H^{\otimes n}$ , then he could make it impact the (group-theoretic) periodicity in the powering function modulo a number M = pq, in a way that allows finding p and q with high probability in roughly-quadratic quantum time.
+Daniel Simon extended Deutsch-Jozsa to a problem where one can prove that a classical randomized algorithm needs exponential time.
+I still have reservations about whether the classical setting is fair (FYI, see https://rjlipton.wordpress.com/2011/11/14/more-quantum-chocolate-boxes/), but there is no doubt about what it led to.
+Peter Shor in 1993 realized that if he substituted QFT_n for Deutsch-Jozsa and Simon's use of $H^{\otimes n}$, then he could make it impact the (group-theoretic) periodicity in the powering function modulo a number M = pq, in a way that allows finding p and q with high probability in roughly-quadratic quantum time.
 That is, he classified FACTORING as belonging to BQP.
-This plus the de-randomization of PRIMES from RP $\cap$ co-RP to P in 2002 and UGAP (which is the graph-accessibility problem for undirected graphs) from randomized logspace to DLOG in 2004 completes our current top-level knowledge:
+This plus the de-randomization of PRIMES from RP \cap co-RP to P in 2002 and UGAP (which is the graph-accessibility problem for undirected graphs) from randomized logspace to L in 2004 completes our current top-level knowledge about the landscape of major complexity classes: